ghostlander/cudaminer-neoscrypt/README.md

 (or vs2010 target in newer Visual Studio distributions) on Windows XP and up the way, 32-bit and 64-bit.

-Supports the NVIDIA Maxwell and Pascal architecture GPUs only.
+Supports the NVIDIA Kepler (GK110), Maxwell and Pascal architecture GPUs only.
+Compute capability 3.5+ required due to funnel shift use.

 Regards,
 John Doering aka Ghostlander